-When a visitor bounces off your website back to the search engine (via the back button), it means that your webpage isn’t what they were looking for, and the search engine will be notified.
+When a visitor bounces off your website back to the search engine (e.g. via the back button), it means that your content isn’t what they were looking for, and the search engine will take notice.
 These tips will help you lower the bounce rate.

 Speed up the web

 Having a faster website will improve your SERP ranking.
-Because when a visitor can’t reach your website promptly, they’re more likely to hit the back-button.
+Because when a visitor can’t reach your website promptly, they’re more likely to bounce back to the search engine.

-For WordPress users: use a great free theme from the WordPress.org repository; they’re forced to play by the rules.
+For WordPress users: consider using a great free theme from the WordPress.org repository; they’re forced to play by the strict rules.
 Extravagant “can-do-it-all” themes also do things you don’t want them to do and are often under-optimized, which add significantly to load time and incompatibilities.
-Alternatively, use a theme from StudioPress or WooThemes; these companies have put considerable effort into optimizing their themes.

 Stop the click-bait